Brain cancer misdiagnosis claims

 1. Initial review.
 You tell us what happened.
 We listen, ask questions, and tell you honestly whether we think there is a claim worth investigating.
 There is no obligation at this stage.

 2. Investigation.
-We obtain your full GP, optician, neurology and imaging records.
-We instruct an independent neurologist or neurosurgeon to review the standard of care, and a neuro-oncologist to address what difference earlier diagnosis would have made.
-This work is funded under a no win no fee agreement.
+We obtain the full GP, A&E, neurology and oncology records, along with the original imaging where it exists.
+We instruct an independent neurosurgeon or neurologist on standard of care, and a neuro-oncologist on what difference earlier diagnosis would have made.
+This work is funded under a no win no fee agreement, so you pay nothing if the claim does not succeed.

 3. Resolution.
-Most brain tumour claims settle out of court once the medical evidence is exchanged.
-If yours does not, our medical negligence lawyers will issue proceedings and take the case to trial.
+Most brain tumour claims settle once the medical evidence is exchanged.
+Where they do not, our medical negligence lawyers will issue proceedings and take the case to trial.

 You have three years from the date of the negligence, or the date you became aware that negligence may have caused harm, to bring a claim.
-In cases involving children or patients who lack capacity following surgery, different rules apply.
+In fatal cases that period runs from the date of death.
+Time limits work differently for children and for adults who lack mental capacity, so please ask if either applies to your situation.
+Support charities such as The Brain Tumour Charity and brainstrust sit alongside the legal process for families navigating diagnosis at the same time.

-Why families choose Osbornes for brain tumour claims
+Why families bringing brain tumour claims come to Osbornes

-Speak to a brain tumour claims solicitor today
+Speak to a brain cancer misdiagnosis solicitor today

-If you believe your brain tumour was missed, misdiagnosed or diagnosed too late, our cancer misdiagnosis lawyers will review your case in confidence and without obligation.
+If you believe your brain tumour, or that of a loved one, was missed, misdiagnosed or diagnosed too late, our cancer misdiagnosis lawyers will review the case in confidence and without obligation.

 Call 020 7485 8811 or fill in the contact form below.